 - Baked cookies, completely cooled

-- Piping bag (multiple, if using more than one color) or squeeze bottle (multiple, if using more than one color)
+- Piping bag (multiple, if using more than one color)

 - Small offset metal spatula